Leave a legacy gift in your Will

 What is a legacy gift?

 A legacy gift is a specific item or donation left in a Will.
 It’s also commonly known as ‘gifts in Wills’.
 Legacy gifts are one of the most significant contributions you can make to a cause you care about.
-Over 1/3 of Cancer Research UK’s work is funded by gifts in Wills.
+Gifts in Wills fund a third of our research.

 Gifts in Wills